Books & More for Santa Cruz Readers...

 Possibly the funniest travel memoir ever written, as well as an unexpected gold mine of accurate scientific information.
 When O'Hanlon invited his Borneo travel companion, the poet James Fenton, on a succeeding journey, the answer was an earbreaking NO!
 Would most readers want to accompany O'Hanlon?
 Probably not.
 But a ...
 [Read more]

-Posted by curious on Jan.
+Posted on Jan.
 30, 2010

 Tags: non-fiction, biography, travel